-Role of the Compensation Committee and the Board in Making Compensation Decisions.
+Role of the Compensation Committee and the Board in Making Compensation Decisions

-Our Compensation Committee has been delegated the authority to make determinations regarding all elements of compensation for our executive officers, except for Mr. Lewis, our President and CEO.
+Our Compensation Committee has been delegated the authority to make determinations regarding all elements of compensation for our executive officers, except for Mr. Lewis, our CEO.
 Our Compensation Committee recommends to our independent Board members the individual elements of total compensation for Mr. Lewis for approval.
 The independent Board members review this recommendation and determine the compensation for Mr. Lewis.
 As discussed in further detail below, in assessing executive compensation, our Compensation Committee engages an outside independent compensation consultant to assess the competitiveness of our programs and periodically conducts a peer group review.

-Role of Management.
+Role of Management

 The Compensation Committee, in making executive compensation decisions, may solicit input from management as appropriate with respect to individual and Company performance and results.
-The Compensation Committee receives recommendations and evaluations from the President and CEO with respect to the compensation and performance of our named executive officers (aside from his own compensation and performance) and Company performance.
-The Compensation Committee considered the President and CEO's assessment along with the input of its independent compensation consultant when making 2021 compensation decisions for our named executive officers (other than our President and CEO).
+The Compensation Committee receives recommendations and evaluations from the CEO with respect to the compensation and performance of our NEOs (aside from his own compensation and performance) and Company performance.
+The Compensation Committee considered the CEO's assessment along with the input of its independent compensation consultant when making 2023 compensation decisions for our NEOs (other than our CEO).

-Role of the Compensation Consultant.
+Role of the Compensation Consultant

 The Compensation Committee is authorized to select and retain its own independent compensation consultant and has routinely sought the advice of an independent compensation consultant regarding our executive compensation practices.
-During 2021, WTW, in addition to attending meetings, provided support on matters including long-term incentive design, executive officer and director compensation, investor engagement, and regulatory updates.
-The Compensation Committee evaluates the independence of its compensation consultant on an annual basis and has concluded that Willis Towers Watson was independent during its tenure in 2021.
+During 2023, WTW, in addition to attending meetings, provided support on matters including long-term incentive design, executive officer and director compensation, investor engagement, and regulatory updates.
+The Compensation Committee evaluates the independence of its compensation consultant on an annual basis and has concluded that WTW was independent during its tenure in 2023.